GDIV: A Potential Shelter from the Storm

 Performance data shown represents past performance and is no guarantee of future results.

-As you will see in the chart above, GDIV’s weighted average rate of dividend growth largely outpaced the rate of inflation over the past four years.
-Importantly, the timeframe exhibits outperformance across a range of macro conditions and Consumer Price Index (CPI) readings, including during both high and low inflationary environments.
-In our estimation, companies that can increase dividend payments faster than the overall rate of inflation can help investors to maintain purchasing power amidst high inflationary environments from our perspective.
+As you will see in the chart above, GDIV’s weighted average rate of dividend growth largely outpaced the rate of inflation (U.S. Consumer Price Index) over the past four years.
+In fact, GDIV’s rolling 12 month dividend growth rate outpaced U.S. CPI (year over year) across a range of macro conditions, including during both high and low inflationary environments.
+Importantly, companies that can increase dividend payments faster than the overall rate of inflation can help investors to maintain purchasing power amidst high inflationary environments.
+With the future direction of inflation in question, this remains an important consideration, in our view, as we move ahead.

-GDIV’s active approach also offers compelling advantages, in our view, given its ability to rebalance on forward-looking indicators.
+We believe GDIV’s active approach also offers compelling advantages, given its ability to rebalance on forward-looking indicators.
 For example, a company may plan to spend larger portions of its profits in the next year on dividends but is simultaneously carrying elevated levels of debt relative to income.
-In this way, we are able to deftly identify and make adjustments based on our identification of investment candidates that may be positioned to cut dividends.
-Just as important as upside capture can be, hedging from the downside can prove equally beneficial, in our view.
+In this way, GDIV is able to deftly identify and make adjustments based on the team’s identification of investment candidates that may be positioned to cut dividends.
+Just as important as upside capture can be, mitigating risks and downside pressures can prove equally beneficial, in our view.

 Important Information